bomonike/bomonike.github.io/codespaces.md

 ---
-lastchange: git commit -m "v003 + gitub education :codespaces.md"
+lastchange: git commit -m "v004 + remote:codespaces.md"
 ---

 GitHub Codespaces is a SaaS (Software-as-a-Service) like Microsoft 360 and Google Colab.

-GitHub Codespaces works similar to GitHub Colab it that it provides a browser-based execution environment for your GitHub repositories.
+GitHub Codespaces works similar to GitHub Colab it that it provides a browser-based (remote) <strong>execution environment</strong> for your GitHub repositories.

+GitHub Codespaces on its servers <strong>virtual machines</strong> for you to write, run, and debug code directly in your browser on a Chromebook or tablet.

+No complicated configuration of a development environment locally on your computer is required.

+However, you'll need constant connection to a fast internet connection, which can be expensive.

 But, unlike Google Colab, Codespaces does not require coding in Jupyter Notebooks.
 Codespaces supports many programming languages.

-No complicated configuration of local development environment is required.

-GitHub Codespaces on its servers <strong>virtual machines</strong> for you to write, run, and debug code directly in your browser on a Chromebook or tablet.

 Instances can also be accessed locally on your laptop or desktop from Visual Studio Code, PyCharm, and other IDEs (after installing the GitHub Codespaces extension).